XAP

 • META-INF/MANIFEST.MF (not mandatory): This file could be used for adding additional jars to the PU classpath, using the standard MANIFEST.MF Class-Path property.

-The pu.xml file
+The pu.xml File

 This file is a Spring framework XML configuration file.
 It leverages the Spring framework IoC container and extends it by using the Spring custom namespace mechanism.